andrewcode-create/Fullstack/ReadMe.md

 to start project:
 npm run dev

+to create a backend:
+mkdir [DIRECTORY NAME]
+npm init
+create a .gitignore file

 to create a json server:
 // use -g to make it global, ADMIN PRIVLEGES NEEDED npm install json-server